jaredly/PJs/README.rst

     !! that looks like python !! well...almost. but it's lovely :)

-python-style classes will follow shortly.
+python-style classes are also implemented, with full namespacing!